rackerlabs/docs-cloud-servers/api-docs/general-api-info/role-based-access-control.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 API operations for Cloud Servers may or may not be available to all roles.
 To see which
-operations are permitted to invoke which calls, please review the :kc-article:`Permissions Matrix for Role-Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.
+operations are permitted to invoke which calls, please review the :how-to:`Permissions Matrix for Role-Based Access Control<permissions-matrix-for-role-based-access-control-rbac>`.